Study $\gamma\gamma \to \tau^+\tau^-$ process including $\tau^+ \tau^-$ spin information in Pb-Pb ultraperipheral collision and at Lepton collider: Numerical results and analysis

 It is natural to investigate whether these correlations arise solely from classical spin alignment or contain genuine quantum entanglement features, with the establishment of the spin correlation coefficients characterizing the joint spin configurations of the $\tau^+\tau^-$ system.
 The extent of quantum entanglement can be quantified by the concurrence~\cite{Wootters:1997id}.

 For the process we considered, in the nonrelativistic limit, the concurrence can be written as:

 where the scalar quantity

 serves as a compact, rotation invariant criterion for entanglement, and $C_{11}, C_{22}, C_{33}$ represent the spin correlation coefficients corresponding to any set of orthogonal vectors.
 The sufficient condition for an entangled $\tau^+\tau^-$ state is $-1 \leqslant D < -\tfrac{1}{3}$, with $D=-1$ corresponding to maximal entanglement.
-Thus, quantum entanglement can be probed through a single spin correlation observable, as has been demonstrated in $t\bar t$ analyses at the LHC~\cite{ATLAS:2023jzs,CMS:2024pts}. $D$ is invariant under rotation and can therefore be evaluated in any orthonormal basis, such as $\{\hat{\bm{n}}, \hat{\bm{r}}, \hat{\bm{k}}\}$ defined in Eq.~\eqref{orthoset_tautau}.
+Thus, quantum entanglement can be probed through a single spin correlation observable, as has been demonstrated in $t\bar t$ analyses at the LHC~\cite{ATLAS:2023fsd,CMS:2024pts}. $D$ is invariant under rotation and can therefore be evaluated in any orthonormal basis, such as $\{\hat{\bm{n}}, \hat{\bm{r}}, \hat{\bm{k}}\}$ defined in Eq.~\eqref{orthoset_tautau}.
 Our simulation across the inclusive phase space shows that the average value of quantum entanglement criterion $D$, is always greater than $-1/3$, thereby failing to satisfy the entanglement condition.
+In realistic analyses, NLO EW corrections to $\tau$ decays do influence its distributions, and potentially affect the spin-correlation observables such as $D$.
+However, this influence is minor, amounting to only a few percent as shown in ref.~\cite{Dittmaier:2025ikh}.

 To further explore quantum entanglement event-by-event, the observable $D$ can be studied as a function of the invariant mass of the produced $\tau$-pair, defined as $m_{\tau\tau}$.
 Fig.~\ref{fig:D} plots the value of $D$ for each bin as a function of the $m_{\tau\tau}$ in the interval $[2 m, 15]$ GeV.
 The yellow dashed line shows the LO result, and the green dash-dotted line includes NLO EW corrections.
 The horizontal blue dashed line marks the entanglement threshold $D =-1/3$.
 Near $\tau^+\tau^-$ invariant mass threshold, both curves exhibit large negative values of $D$, well below the entanglement criterion, which originates from the dominance of low-$\beta$ configurations.
 In this regime, the $\tau^+\tau^-$ system produced via photon fusion is predominantly in a spin singlet state $^1S_0$, resulting in antiparallel spins along any common quantization axis and representing a maximally quantum entangled state.
 The NLO EW corrections induce modest upward shift while preserving the overall shape, slightly reducing the degree of entanglement near $\tau^+\tau^-$ invariant mass threshold.